Ryan Holiday: Life Is Too Short to Be a Bootlicker

 And it was like, yeah.

 Which is so crazy.
-Cause like when I hear you talk about this stuff, like there are so many potential entry points for Democrats into it.
+When I hear you talk about this stuff, like there's so many potential entry points for Democrats into it.

 Yeah.
 And not only are they not engaging, it's just, there's just this huge gap in the market.